Evidence for court reform

 “As part of my research, I would interview suspects and witnesses before and after an identification parade.
 It made me realise how much I enjoyed bringing together the theory of law and what was actually happening on the ground,” she says.

-Associate Professor Tinsley came to New Zealand to join Victoria in 1996, never thinking it would be a long-term move.
+Associate Professor Tinsley came to New Zealand to join Victoria University of Wellington in 1996, never thinking it would be a long-term move.
 Two decades later, she still remembers what made the move so exciting.